mlip-cmu/s2023/lectures/22_security/security.md

 - Not just data leaks anymore
 - Can cause physical, environmental harms
-- Viewpoint: We can't all be security experts, but should be aware of possible consequences of no/little security; understand basic principles;
+- Viewpoint: We can't all be security experts, but should be aware of possible consequences of no/little security; know who to talk to;
-  know who to talk to (recall: T-shaped people!)
+  omit common pitfalls; understand basic principles; know how to apply best practices (recall: T-shaped people!)

 ---
 # Security – A (Very Brief) Overview